 Furthermore, the Masai call the mountain Oldoinyo Oibor, which means ‘White Mountain’.
 Indeed, Kibo itself is known as the ‘House of God’, as Hemingway has already told us at the beginning of his – and our – book.
 Few experts, therefore, believe the name is Masai in origin.

-Other theories include the possibility that njaro means ‘whiteness’, referring to the snow cap that Kilimanjaro permanently wears, or that Njaro is the name of the evil spirit who lives on the mountain, causing discomfort and even death to all those who climb it.
-Certainly the folklore of the Chagga people is rich in tales of evil spirits who dwell on the higher reaches of the mountain, and Rebmann himself refers to ‘Njaro, the guardian spirit of the mountain’; however, it must also be noted that the Chagga’s legends make no mention of any spirit going by that name.
+Other theories include the possibility that njaro means ‘whiteness’.
+This, of course, would refer to the snow cap that Kilimanjaro permanently wears.
+Or it could be that Njaro is the name of the evil spirit who lives on the mountain.
+Certainly the folklore of the Chagga is rich in tales of evil spirits who dwell on Kilimanjaro, causing discomfort and even death to all those who climb it.
+The first European to see the mountain, Johannes Rebmann himself, refers to ‘Njaro, the guardian spirit of the mountain’.
+However, it must also be noted that the Chagga’s legends make no mention of any spirit going by that name.

 And so we are none the wiser.
 But in one sense at least, it’s not important.
 What the mountain means to the 50,000 who walk up it every year is far more meaningful than any name we ascribe to it.